-A film or plate with an approximate size of ISO A4 according to ISO 216 and a maximum thickness of 300 µm consisting of at least one polymeric substance, which is assigned to the sticky or non-tacky polymeric contaminants group (see 8.1).
+A film or plate with an approximate size of ISO A4 in accordance with ISO 216 and a maximum thickness of 300 µm consisting of at least one polymeric substance, which is assigned to the sticky or non-tacky polymeric contaminants group (see 8.1).

 Calibration of the NIR sensor

 Calibration shall be done according to the manual of the respective device.
-The calibration shall be checked according Annex A.
+The calibration shall be checked in accordance with Annex A.

 Preparation of specimen